-- a) Except as noted in Section 9.2.1.2f), the gauge length shall be between 1 and 2 feet, but not less than 4 times the largest cross-section dimension. - b) The fingerjoint shall be centred in the test span and loaded in tension to failure.
-The load shall not induce a rate of stress increase that will exceed 4,000 psi/min (0.46 MPa/sec). - c) A UTS joint assessment shall be carried out for each specimen in the sample. - d) The number of joints tested per UTS joint assessment shall be equal to or greater than the CNJ to be qualified or evaluated. - e) The joints tested shall be those contained in the specimen plus any additional joints selected consecutively from supplemental pieces of FJ-MGL.

-- f) Except for joints positioned wholly or partially in the tension grips, joints evaluated under Section 9.1.2 are permitted to provide results for the UTS joint assessments provided the specimen is loaded to failure.
-Only joints located at least two (2) times the largest cross-section dimension away from the grips shall be considered. - Substitution of results for joint tests with failure occurring away from the fingerjoint is permitted (See Appendix IV - Mode 6).
+- a) Except as noted in Section 9.2.1.2 f), the gauge length shall be between 1 and 2 feet (0.3 and 0.6 m), but not less than 4 times the largest cross-section dimension. - b) The fingerjoint shall be centred in the test span and loaded in tension to failure.
+The load shall not induce a rate of stress increase that will exceed 4,000 psi/min (0.46 MPa/sec). - c) A UTS joint assessment shall be carried out for each specimen in the sample. - d) The number of joints tested per UTS joint assessment shall be equal to or greater than the CNJ to be qualified or evaluated. - e) The joints tested shall be those contained in the specimen plus any additional joints selected consecutively from supplemental specimens of FJ-MGL. - f) Except for joints positioned wholly or partially in the tension grips, joints evaluated under Section 9.1.2 are permitted to provide results for the UTS joint assessments provided the specimen is loaded to failure.
+Only joints located at least 2 times the largest cross-section dimension away from the grips shall be considered. - g) Substitution of results for joint tests with failure occurring away from the fingerjoint is permitted (See APPENDIX IV - Mode 6).
 Results from the next closest available joint on the same specimen, if possible, shall be used.